raspberrypilearning/introduction-to-the-pico/en/step_12.md

 ![diagram of a potentiometer with the left pin labeled GND and the right pin labeled 3V3](images/potentiometer-illustration.png){:width="300px"}

+Here is how you could wire a potentiometer to a Raspberry Pi Pico:

 [[[potentiometer-wiring]]]

-To use `picozero` to control a potentiometer `Pot` needs to be imported and the pin set in your code:
+Set up your potentiometer in your code:

 [[[potentiometer-pin]]]